kayfuku/deploy-ml-model-on-Heroku-with-FastAPI/README.md

-# Deploying a ML Model on Heroku with FastAPI
+# Deploying an ML Model on Heroku with FastAPI
 The third project ML DevOps Engineer Nanodegree by Udacity.

 ## Overview